-In order to achieve its investment objective, an ETF may invest in and hold a proportionate share of or a sampling of the constituent securities of the applicable Index to seek to track the performance of a multiple of the performance of that Index.
+In order to achieve its investment objective, an ETF may invest in and hold a proportionate share of or a sampling of the constituent securities of the applicable Index to seek to track the performance of that Index or, in the case of an Alternative ETF, a multiple of the performance of that Index.
 As an alternative to or in conjunction with investing in and holding the constituent securities, each ETF may also invest in other securities to obtain exposure to the constituent securities of the applicable Index in a manner that is consistent with the investment objective of each ETF.
 An ETF may also hold cash and cash equivalents or other money market instruments in order to meet its obligations.